IBM/deploy-app-using-tekton-on-kubernetes/README.md

   module.exports.app = app;
 ```
-The Dockerfile and deployment configuration file is also available in git repository at `~/src`.
+The dockerfile `Dockerfile` and the deployment configuration `deploy.yaml` is available in [github repository](https://github.com/IBM/deploy-app-using-tekton-on-kubernetes) that is cloned earlier.
 The steps explained in this section help you to deploy your application to cluster using CLIs.

 **Setup deploy target**